 I have White Discharge that’s Chunky

 If you have white discharge that’s clumpy, and kind of has the consistency of cottage cheese, then you may have a yeast infection.
+This type of discharge is not a good sign!

 Along with this, you’ll probably notice some itching, burning during urination or sex, and a vaginal rash.
 It usually doesn’t have a smell to it.